aditya-ai00/campus-utility-hub/README.md

 # 🎓 Campus Utility Hub

-A clean, beginner-friendly student utility web application built using **HTML, CSS, and JavaScript**.
+A beginner-friendly open source student utility web application developed under **ISTE HIT-SC Open Source 101**.
-Campus Utility Hub brings multiple academic and daily-use tools together in one simple, colourful interface.
+It brings essential academic and productivity tools together in one simple, browser-based platform.

 🏆 This repository is part of **Open Source 101**, organised by **ISTE HIT-SC**.